 You can read more on the expansive benefits of zinc here.
 Of course, tapping into zinc's immune support power and other health benefits is based on the assumption that we're consuming enough each day.

-Because your body can't make zinc (or any mineral for that matter), you have to get it through your diet and supplemental nutrition regimen—and as it stands, 15% of U.S. adults aren't consuming enough zinc.
+Because your body can't make zinc (or any mineral for that matter), you have to get it through your diet and supplemental nutrition regimen—and as it stands, 15% of U.S. adults aren't consuming enough zinc5.

 Underscoring this nationally representative zinc intake data, Ferira explains that, "we have about 40 million Americans who need to mind their zinc gap with some real intention, and they don't even know they have a problem."

 Integrative allergist and immunologist Heather Moday, M.D., notes vegetarians and vegans may also have a particularly difficult time getting adequate amounts of zinc.
-This is partly because seafood and meat are the primary food sources of zinc but also since plant-based sources of zinc are less bioavailable.
+This is partly because seafood and meat are the primary food sources of zinc but also since plant-based sources of zinc are less bioavailable8.
 Ferira explains this phenomenon is thanks to the "intrinsic anti-nutrient compounds, particularly phytates, in plant foods that are known to reduce absorption of zinc and other minerals in the gut."

 In its early stages, zinc inadequacy may not be so obvious, but over time (i.e., as it progresses to insufficiency and frank deficiency), you'll start to observe the impacts.
-Loss of appetite and weakened immune function are often the first signs.
+Loss of appetite and weakened immune function9 are often the first signs.

 How much should you take?

 But Ferira, a nutrition scientist and dietitian, emphasizes that these are baseline levels.
-For optimal health and targeted support (like if you're focusing on immunity), your body's need for and utilization of zinc might be even higher—closer to 15 to 30 milligrams, she says.
+For optimal health and targeted support (like if you're focusing on immunity), your body's need for and utilization of zinc might be even higher5—closer to 15 to 30 milligrams, she says.